davutbayik/auto-whatsapp/README.md

      phone_number="+905xxxxxxxxx",
      message="Hello, this is an automated message sent via autoWhatsApp module.", headless=True,
-     attachments=os.listdir("assets") # Send all the files in the attachments folder )
+     attachments=os.listdir("assets") # Send all the files in the 'assets' folder )
 ```